Luxury Student Accommodation Bristol

 The Athenian might just be the best souvlaki and gyro you can get anywhere in the UK!
 Located down on the harbourside, alongside many other small and independent restaurants in converted shipping containers, make sure you take advantage of the Halloumi or pork gyros, they are incredibly delicious, packed full of tasty salad, and lashings of tsatsiki.

 Pinkman’s (Park Street)

 Head on over to Park Street and you’ll find many different independent cafés and coffee shops.
 Bristol is home to quirky and petit places like this, and Pinkman’s is a fine example.
 During the daytime it is a bakery, and a damn fine one at that.
 In fact, it has been voted in the top 25 bakeries in the whole of the UK!
 At night, it turns into a pizza restaurant that is always busy.

 For a full-on authentic pizza experience, Bertha’s out on Cumberland Road is one of the better examples.
 Head to the Wapping Wharf and look out for the bright yellow doors of Bertha’s.
 You’ll also be able to follow your nose, choosing between the glorious toppings on top of some of the best sourdough pizza bases you’ll find in the city and beyond.

 As a student you’ll want to look for a good night out, and knowing how far away from your comfortable and luxury Bristol student accommodation the best nights out are, should be near the top of your list of priorities.
-There are loads of great areas in the city to explore, no matter what your interests are, from big nightclubs and student-specific nights, to comedy nights, live music, and pub crawls.
-The Students’ Union if always a good shout too, at both the big universities in Bristol.
+There are loads of great areas in the city to explore, from big nightclubs and student-specific nights, to comedy nights, live music, and pub crawls.
+The SU if always a good shout too, at both the big universities in Bristol.
 Here, we look at a few of the different areas and night’s out you can expect to encounter.

 Areas to Explore